bartoszlenar/Validot/docs/DOCUMENTATION.md

 - Selected member can be only one level from the scope object!
   - No language construct prevents you from stepping into more nested levels (so no compilation errors), but then, during runtime, [validator](#validator) throws the exception from its constructor (or [factory](#factory)).
-  - This behavior is very likely to be updated in the future versions, so such selectors might be allowed some day... but not now.
+  - This behavior is very likely to be updated in the future versions, so such selectors might be allowed someday... but not now.

 ``` csharp
 Specification<BookModel> bookSpecification = s => s